Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Floodplain Maps

-State of Colorado Hazard Mapping
+Colorado Hazard Mapping Program

-National Flood Insurance Program
+Flood Insurance

 The NFIP insures buildings, including mobile homes, with two types of coverage: structural, and contents.
 Structural coverage is for the walls, floors, insulation, furnace, and other items permanently attached to the structure.
 Contents coverage may be purchased separately provided the contents are in an insurable building.

-What homeowners should know:
+What you should know:

-• General homeowners insurance doesn’t cover floods
+• General homeowners insurance does NOT cover floods

-• Flood insurance is available to all homeowners
+• Flood insurance is available to all homeowners, renters, and business owners in unincorporated Boulder County

 • There is a 30-day waiting period when purchasing flood insurance